lnschroeder/github-pages-playground-reports/docs/configuration.md

 Provide a `path` instead of a `version` key to load the mermaid library from a local file.

-See [the Code documentation]({% link docs/ui-components/code.md %}#mermaid-diagram-code-blocks) for more configuration options and information.
+See for more configuration options and information.

 ## Aux links